 Description: The passage of trucks beneath cantilevered support structures may induce gust loads on the attachments mounted to the horizontal support of these structures.
 Although loads are applied in both the horizontal and vertical directions, horizontal support vibrations caused by forces in the vertical direction are most critical.
-Therefore, truck gust pressures are applied only to the exposed horizontal support structures shall be designed to resist an equivalent static truck gust pressure range.
+Therefore, truck gust pressures are applied only to the exposed horizontal surface of the attachment and horizontal support.
+Overhead sign and traffic signal support structures shall be designed to resist an equivalent static truck gust pressure range.

+$$P{TG}$$

-P{TG} = 900 $C_d \cdot I_F$ (Pa) (AASHTO Eq.
+= 900 C_d · I_F (Pa) (AASHTO Eq.
 11-6)

-$P{TG} = 18.8 C_d \cdot I_F \qquad (psf)$
+P{TG} = 18.8 C_d · I_F (psf)